SMonama631/SMonama631/README.md

 </picture>

 ---
-🚀 I'm currently learning about data structures amongst other things in uni
+🚀 I'm currently learning about data structures amongst other things in university

 ⚡ I enjoy challenging myself with different coding problems